hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/tools/get_product_id.md

 * **`pytest.raises` for Exceptions:** Correctly uses `pytest.raises` to test `ProductIdNotFoundException`.
 This is crucial for exception handling.
 * **Parameterization:**  Uses `pytest.mark.parametrize` for better test coverage, particularly for `extract_prod_ids` to handle more valid and invalid inputs.
 * **Robustness:** Includes tests for empty strings and non-numeric inputs.
 These are crucial edge cases to ensure the function behaves correctly under various conditions.
 * **Specific Exception Check:**  The `test_get_product_id_missing_id` and `test_get_product_id_invalid_input` tests now check for the *specific* type of `AttributeError` raised, which is more informative for debugging.
-This also demonstrates better error handling when no product ID can be found within a URL or an invalid input is provided.
+This also demonStartes better error handling when no product ID can be found within a URL or an invalid input is provided.
 The previous assertion was looking for a string that may or may not appear.
 * **Correct Usage of `extract_prod_ids`:** The tests now directly call `extract_prod_ids` instead of making assumptions about `get_product_id`'s internal logic.
 This is necessary as the original implementation of `get_product_id` was calling `extract_prod_ids`.
 Now the tests explicitly test `extract_prod_ids` using various inputs to ensure its correctness and to confirm the expected outputs.